ahuxford/NekML/README.md

 ## Getting Started

-1) Install Python 3.XX and pip3 install numpy and h5py.
-Avoid using an Anaconda environment as it will cause compilation bugs/issues to emerge.
+1) Install Python 3.X and pip3 install numpy and h5py.
+Avoid using an Anaconda environment as it will cause compilation bugs.

-2) Add the following USR and USR_LFLAGS lines to your local Nek5000 installation's "makenek" file within your local Nek5000's 'bin' directory.
+2) Add the following USR and USR_LFLAGS lines to your local Nek5000 installation's "makenek" file, which is located within your local Nek5000's 'bin' directory.

 USR+="NekML.o forpy_mod.o"